 - 4.1 In a note verbale dated 16 May 2016, the State party requested the Committee to declare the communication inadmissible under article 5 (2) (a) of the Covenant, since the same matter had been examined under another procedure of international investigation or settlement.
-In this respect, the State party underlines that it has made a declaration upon the ratification of the Optional Protocol according to which the Committee shall not consider any communication from an individual unless it has ascertained that the same matter is not being examined or has not been examined under another procedure of international investigation or settlement. - 4.2 As regards the facts of the case, the State party underlines that on 20 December 2013 the author was 1 of the 115 members of the Order who jointly filed an application with the European Court of Human Rights, challenging their tax assessments for the period 2004-2011.
-On 16 September 2014, the European Court, sitting as a Committee of three judges, declared the application inadmissible as the application did not disclose any appearance of a violation of the rights and freedoms set out in the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights) or the Protocols thereto. - 4.3 On 6 July 2015, the author lodged another application with the European Court.
-On 1 October 2015, she was informed that the Court, sitting in a single-judge formation, found that the admissibility criteria set out in articles 34 and 35 of the European Convention on Human Rights had not been met. - 4.4 The State party submits that in her communication to the Committee, the author has alleged that her rights under articles 14, 18 and 26 of the Covenant were violated.
-In her 2015 application to the European Court of Human Rights, the author invoked articles 6, 9 and 14 of the European Convention on Human Rights.
-The State party notes that the articles on which the author is relying in her present communication coincide with the claims she brought before the European Court under the respective articles of the Convention.
-Furthermore, the State party observes that the author does not contest that her 2015 application to the European Court and the present communication to the Committee concern the same facts and issues.
-Accordingly, in the State party's view, the present communication relates to the same matter as the 2015 application previously lodged by the author with the European Court, within the meaning of article 5 (2) (a) of the Optional Protocol. - 4.5 Regarding the issue of whether the European Court of Human Rights has examined the 2015 application for the purposes of article 5 (2) (a) of the Optional Protocol, the State party submits that it contests the author's claim that her 2015 application has not been examined by the European Court.
-The State party recalls that the Committee has already held in earlier cases that, where the European Court has based a decision of inadmissibility not solely on procedural grounds, but on reasons that involve even a limited consideration of the merits of the case, the same matter has been examined within the meaning of the respective reservations to article 5 (2) (a) of the Optional Protocol.7
+In this respect, the State party underlines that it has made a declaration upon the ratification of the Optional Protocol according to which the Committee shall not consider any communication from an individual unless it has ascertained that the same matter is not being examined or has not been examined under another procedure of international investigation or settlement. - 4.2 As regards the facts of the case, the State party underlines that on 20 December 2013 the authors were 2 of the 115 members of the Order who jointly filed an application with the European Court of Human Rights, challenging their tax assessments for the period 2004-2011.
+On 16 September 2014, the European Court, sitting as a Committee of three judges, declared the application inadmissible as the application did not disclose any appearance of a violation of the rights and freedoms set out in the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights) or the Protocols thereto. - 4.3 On 6 July 2015, the authors lodged another application with the European Court.
+On 1 October 2015, they were informed that the Court, sitting in a single-judge formation, found that the admissibility criteria set out in articles 34 and 35 of the European Convention on Human Rights had not been met. - 4.4 The State party submits that in their communication to the Committee, the authors have alleged that their rights under articles 14, 18 and 26 of the Covenant were violated.
+In their 2015 application to the European Court of Human Rights, the authors invoked articles 6, 9 and 14 of the European Convention on Human Rights.
+The State party notes that the articles on which the authors are relying in their present communication coincide with the claims they brought before the European Court under the respective articles of the Convention.
+Furthermore, the State party observes that the authors do not contest that their 2015 application to the European Court and the present communication to the Committee concern the same facts and issues.
+Accordingly, in the State party's view, the present communication relates to the same matter as the 2015 application previously lodged by the authors with the European Court, within the meaning of article 5 (2) (a) of the Optional Protocol.

-6 Jansen-Gielen v.
+&lt;sup>6 Jansen-Gielen v.
 The Netherlands (CCPR/C/71/D/846/1999), para.
 8.2.